 Webinar: What are the implications of voluntary assisted dying for nursing practice?

 Voluntary assisted dying (euthanasia and assisted dying/suicide) (VAD) is a major legal, ethical and policy issue with significant implications for health systems, multidisciplinary health care professionals and communities.
 In Australia, VAD is lawful in Victoria in limited circumstances, has recently commenced in Western Australia since early July, and will be lawful in Tasmania in due course.
-This seminar seeks to outline key implications of VAD for nursing practice.
-It will not focus on arguments for or against VAD but instead provide an overview and insights about the nurses’ role in VAD from a legal and clinical practice perspective.
+This seminar aimed to outline key implications of VAD for nursing practice.
+It did not intend to focus on arguments for or against VAD but instead to provide an overview and insights about the nurses’ role in VAD from a legal and clinical practice perspective.
 You can listen to a sneak peek of the seminar though our nursing podcast below.

 LISTEN TO THE SNEAK PEEK AUDIO INTERVIEW HERE